dbus2/zbus/README.md

 [`#zbus:matrix.org`](https://matrix.to/#/#zbus:matrix.org) Matrix room.
 If something doesn't seem right, please [file an issue](https://github.com/dbus2/zbus/issues/new).

+## Security

+If you discover a security vulnerability, please report it privately following our [Security Policy](SECURITY.md).
+We take security seriously and will respond promptly to reports.

 ## Portability

 Supported targets include Unix, Windows and macOS with Linux as the main target.
 Integration tests